 Preparation

-Heat the oven to 180º.
-Line a baking pan with baking paper (or grease small pans), set aside.
+Preheat the oven to 180º.
+Line a baking pan (or grease small baking pans) with parchment paper and set aside.

-In a medium bowl place the milk and vinegar, let stand for 5 minutes, until it starts to form lumps.
-Add the sugar, coconut oil and vanilla.
+In a medium bowl, combine the milk and vinegar and let it sit for 5 minutes, until it begins to form lumps.
+Add the sugar, coconut oil, and vanilla.
 Mix well.

-In another bowl mix together the flour, cocoa, baking powder, baking soda and salt.
+In another bowl, mix the flour, cocoa, baking powder, baking soda, and salt.
 Add to the other bowl and mix well.
-Pour the batter into the prepared pan and bake for 20 to 30 minutes or until cooked inside.
+Pour the batter into the prepared pan and bake for 20 to 30 minutes, or until cooked through.

-Remove from oven and let cool while you make the topping.
+Remove from the oven and let cool while you make the frosting.

 To make the sauce, heat the coconut milk in a small saucepan.
-When it is almost boiling remove from heat and add the chocolate and syrup.
-Let stand until the chocolate melts.
-Mix until you get a lump-free sauce.
+When it's almost boiling, remove from the heat and add the chocolate and syrup.
+Let it sit until the chocolate melts.
+Mix until you have a smooth sauce.

-Let cool slightly before drizzling over the top of the cake.
+Let it cool slightly before drizzling it over the cake.

 Tip: